keploy/community-blog/clqajdwyi000008jr1lu8fewp.md

 ## Why Code Coverage is Essential for Software Testing?

-Ok, now that you’ve understood what code coverage is, let’s know why should we care about Code Coverage?
+Ok, now that you’ve understood what is code coverage in testing, let’s know why should we care about Code Coverage?
 What will we get from it?

 In this section, we will explore the importance of Code Coverage: